XgridInc/xc3/README.md

    user destroys XC3 setup.

 10. XC3 will create an EC2 instance during deployment, the user needs to create an AWS key_pair file in order to login to EC2 instance for troubleshooting purpose.
-11. If the ssh access is restricted only through bastion/jump server/vpn, user should have the security group id of the bastion/jump/vpn EC2 instance.
+11. If the ssh access is restricted only through bastion/jump server/vpn, user should have the security group ID of the bastion/jump/vpn EC2 instance.
 12. The user has to **enable CostExplorer** by following the below link.

     https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-enable.html